panchul/workspace/doc/CPP.md

     vector1.reserve(vector1.size() + vector2.size());
     std::copy(vector2.begin(), vector2.end(), vector1.end());
+    // actually probably needs 'resize', etc. the snippet above does not work.
+2020/11/13

 Method 4: Use std::transform() with std::back_inserter()
 This means you can use a functor on the elements of vector2 to modify